dasarpai/old.dasarpai.github.io/_gk/2023-07-06-Indian-Constituion-Summary.md

  243ZE Committee for Metropolitan planning.
  243ZF Continuance of existing laws and Municipalities.
  243ZG Bar to interference by Courts in electoral matters.
-## PART IXB: THE CO-OPERATIVE SOCIETIES
+## PART 9B: THE CO-OPERATIVE SOCIETIES
  243ZH Definitions
  243ZI Incorporation of co-operative societies
  243ZJ Number and term of members of the board and its office bearers.